Why Use DataNucleus ?

 - DataNucleus does not bring in large numbers of dependencies unlike other persistence frameworks (for example, Hibernate) that have to provide a zip file just to package all of their requirements up.
 In fact DataNucleus could be run with just 1 third-party library (jdo-api.jar when using JDO, or persistence-api.jar when using JPA) - beat that!

 - DataNucleus is quality-driven being developed using a Test Driven Development methodology.
 We have more than 2000 unit tests that are run before any release guaranteeing a stable product.
 In addition we baseline our capabilities against standard Java TCKs (JDO, JPA) the definition of specification compliance.
-In our issue tracker you will not find large numbers of outstanding high priority items that you have to workaround (unlike what you find in the Hibernate, OpenJPA, EclipseLink issue trackers for example).
+With our plugins you will not find large numbers of outstanding high priority issues that you have to workaround (unlike what you find in the Hibernate, OpenJPA, EclipseLink issue trackers for example).

 - DataNucleus provides a level of free support by way of an online Forum and also provides commercial support arrangements if you require it.